|

 who had been sexually harassed exhibited greater disordered eating symptomology.
 This

 effect remained even when the occurrence of other forms of sexual abuse was controlled for.
+The second limitation is that no studies to date have examined cross-cultural

 differences in the relationship between sexual abuse and eating pathology.
 It